Croatia is a civil law country with three primary forms of not-for-profit, nongovernmental organizations (NGOs):

 A. Inurement

 An association cannot perform any activities for the purpose of gaining profit for its members or third parties.
-This prohibition covers both for-profit and not-for-profit activities.
 Any profit that the association generates must be used exclusively to advance the purposes set forth in its charter.
 [Law on Associations Art.
 5] The law does not regulate the compensation, awards, or expense reimbursements by the association.

 B. Proprietary Interest